cecilia-lin/CSE151A_Pokemon_Classification/FINAL.md

    - I wrote conclusions for our new models and discussions for Milestone 4.

    - I am actively involved with the project to make sure we meet all deadlines.

+### Name: Cindy Hong

+**Title**: Coder, Co-Project Manager, & Writer

+**Contribution**:

+- Participated in the initial discussions and proposed the idea of training Logistic Regression, SVM, and KNN models.
+- Contributed to the Exploratory Data Analysis (EDA) by analyzing data and incorporating the use of the os library to make the notebook executable on all team members' machines without modifying paths.
+- Enhanced the initial data preprocessing pipeline by wrapping preprocessing code into reusable functions for easier subsequent calls.
+Added Z-score and Min-max normalization methods to facilitate further experimentation.
+- Developed data augmentation functions to address data imbalance by oversampling through image rotation, translation, and flipping.
+- Created downsampling functions to address data imbalance (later discarded).
+- Wrapped the learning curve and complexity graph generation code into reusable functions for better accessibility.
+- Developed functions to visualize and print confusion matrices and to display prediction examples on training, validation, and test sets.
+- Trained and tuned the Logistic Regression and SVM models, experimenting with different regularization methods and strengths.
+- Attempted training and tuning the KNN model, using the ROC-AUC curve to determine the optimal value of k, but the model did not yield satisfactory results (later discarded).
+- Contributed to training and tuning of the ResNet18 model, experimenting with optimizers, but the performance was suboptimal (not adopted).
+- Trained and tuned a custom CNN model, but it did not perform well (later discarded).
+- Attended Cindy's office hours to seek project topic suggestions
+- Visited Howard's office hours multiple times to discuss overfitting issues and experimented with possible solutions.
+- Contacted Professor Solares after class to request GPU resources for deep learning model training and sought advice regarding model sampling methods.
+- Actively participated in the project, frequently summarizing the upcoming milestone requirements, coordinating with team members for task distribution, and ensuring timely completion of all milestones.
+- Wrote the final version of the project abstract based on the initial draft.